Upcoming Marker Unveilings:

 The Mississippi Writers Trail is an initiative of the Mississippi Arts Commission, in partnership with the Community Foundation for Mississippi, Mississippi Book Festival, Mississippi Humanities Council, Mississippi Department of Archives and History, Mississippi Library Commission and Visit Mississippi.

-The first chapter of the Mississippi Writers Trail began with the unveiling of two prototype markers at a special ceremony during the opening of the 2018 Mississippi Book Festival Aug.
-18 in Jackson.
+The first chapter of the Mississippi Writers Trail began with the unveiling of the inaugural marker honoring Eudora Welty.
+There are currently four markers composing the trail:

 -VISIT MISSISSIPPI DIRECTOR CRAIG RAY

 The markers will provide biographical information, including birthplace, home, gravesite, museum or literary locale.
 Ensuing markers will span the state and honor other Mississippians who have contributed to the state's literary legacy.